wassimj/topologicpy/README.md

 1. Place the topologicpy folder at a location that your python system can find.

 ## How to use
-1. Open your favourite python editor
+1. Open your favourite python editor ([jupyter notebook](https://jupyter.org/) is highly recommended)
 1. Type 'import topologicpy'
 1. Start using the API